 When you break purple down, it is actually a mix of red and blue – warm and cool, feminine and masculine.
 You can find purple in dozens of shades, from lavender to ultraviolet, indigo to plum, eggplant, and deep royal purple.
 There really is a shade for everyone!
 Pick a more yellow-based, warmer purple if your skin has yellow undertones, or if your skin is more on the pink side, choose a deep, cool purple or a dark plum.

 When to Wear Purple

-Purple is a color that works year round.
-Traditionally we’ve worn deep, intense purples in the fall, and lighter, softer purples in the spring and summer, but now that division has been thrown out the window.
-This fall we are seeing all shades of purple from pastel purple to vivid purple being mixed in with traditional fall shades.
+Purple is a color that works year-round.
+Traditionally we’ve worn deep, intense purples in the fall and lighter, softer purples in the spring and summer, but now that division has been thrown out the window.
+This fall, we see all shades of purple, from pastel purple to pink infused orchid purple , to deep, cool purple, all being mixed together with traditional fall shades.

-Purple + Pink is a feminine, alluring combo – Dress by Trina Turk
+Purple + Pink is a feminine, alluring combo.

 What Colors to Wear With Purple

 All purple: If you want to be noticed, then head to toe purple is the way to go.
 For example, a long purple Mother of the Bride Gown would be stunning.
 Varying shades of purple worn together in a monochromatic outfit is also very sophisticated.
 Imagine shades of ultraviolet mixed with lavender or cool purple with warm plum.
 These combinations would be stunning.

 Purple + Dark Neutrals: If you like the idea of purple but want to tone things down a bit, consider purple worn with navy or black.
 Something as simple as your blue jeans with a purple blouse looks quiet but powerful.